 GardenersHQ

-Depending on the Origanum species they may be hardy perennial, or half hardy perennials; but are often grown in the garden as half hardy annuals.
+Origanum plants are popular herbs that are often used in the kitchen.
+Depending on the species they can be hardy perennial, or half hardy perennials; but are often grown in the garden as half hardy annuals.

 Origanum reach from 15 to 45 cm (6 to 18 inches) in height and bear pink tubular flowers in the Summer.